Numinous

 We talk freely about loving people, loving a favorite song or a favorite film - even loving a place.
 Can you love a road?
 And can a road love you back?

-In 2010 I moved from one small town to another - well, to a slightly bigger town - in my attempt to find respite for my crushing depression.
+In 2010 I moved from one small Montana town to another - well, to a slightly bigger town - in my attempt to find respite for my crushing depression.
 Winters were brutal for me.
 Would a more vibrant town help?
 That's what we hoped to find out.

 That year was an unraveling.
 If I had to look back and mark a time when life had its way with me, that year would be at the top of the list.
 Even remembering it now, I can feel the ache, how much that year hurt.
 And yet that year was also profoundly alive.
 And there was so much beauty, too.
 Who knew how joy and pain could live, side by side?